Climate Change and Energy Use

 Alterations in weather patterns resulting from the greenhouse effect are known as climate change.
 While tough to predict, serious global consequences can result from this change.
 Visit the Intergovernmental Panel on Climate Change website for details.

 Fossil fuels are a major source of GHGs.
-As shown in the graph below, our oil-dependent transportation system accounted for some 26% of GHG emissions in the U.S. in 2014.
+Our oil-dependent transportation system accounted for some 27% of GHG emissions in the U.S. in 2017.

-Reducing our oil dependence and improving transportation’s energy efficiency makes for good environmental, political and economic policy.
+Reducing our oil dependence and improving transportation’s energy efficiency has long been part of our Regional Transportation Plan’s policy.

 Current Efforts